ludus-leonis/FreeBeeGee/docs/datamodel.md

 `snap`
 : Optional boolean property.
 If set to `false`, grid-snapping will be disabled for this *setup*.
 It is on per default.

-### `grid-hex` entries
+### `grid-hex` / `grid-hex2` entries

-A *setup* using the `grid-hex` use hexes oriented with their flat sides up/down.
-They have the following additional properties:
+A *setup* using the `grid-hex` use hexes oriented with their flat sides up/down, while a `grid-hex2` use hexes with their pointy sides up/down.
+Both have the following additional properties:

 `gridSize`
 : The grid / minimum tile size in px.
 This equals the height of one hex (side-to-side).